CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

 ## 13. Screenshot
 * If you choose to submit your map, include a screenshot of it in the exported map's folder.
 It should be taken without any texture packs enabled and must have an aspect ratio of 3:2 (screenshot `600px`x`400px` is suggested).
 * To set the correct aspect ratio, you can:
-  1. [Change the height and width of your Minetest window](#using-minetest-to-adjust-screenshot-aspect-ratio) and take a screenshot *or*
+  1. [Change the height and width of your Luanti client window](#using-luanti-to-adjust-screenshot-aspect-ratio) and take a screenshot *or*
   2. Use a tool of your choice after taking the screenshot.
 For example, you can use [this](https://imagy.app/image-aspect-ratio-changer/) website.

-### Using Minetest to adjust screenshot aspect ratio
+### Using Luanti to adjust screenshot aspect ratio

-1. Go to your Minetest client's settings and under `Graphics`, temporarily set the `Screen Width` and `Screen Height` to `600` and `400` respectively as shown below:
+1. Go to your Luanti client's settings and under `Graphics`, temporarily set the `Screen Width` and `Screen Height` to `600` and `400` respectively as shown below:
    ![Graphics Settings Menu](graphics_height_width_settings.png)
-2. After making sure that the values are properly set, close and re-open your Minetest client.
-Your Minetest window's height and width should have changed now.
+2. After making sure that the values are properly set, close and re-open your Luanti client.
+Your Luanti window's height and width should have changed now.
 3. Keep the window size as it is and follow the screenshot steps mentioned in the next section

-### Taking the screenshot in Minetest
+### Taking the screenshot in Luanti
 You can take a screenshot easily by doing the following:
 1. Hide the HUD.
-By default <kbd>F1</kbd> does that.
+By default, <kbd>F1</kbd> does that.
 2. Hide the chat log.
-By default <kbd>F2</kbd> does that.
+By default, <kbd>F2</kbd> does that.
 3. See if your screenshot looks better with/without fog enabled.
 You can toggle it with <kbd>F3</kbd> by default
 4. Try to find a good view that shows most of the map.
 5. *(Optional)* Increase your view range if important parts of the map cannot be seen.
-By default the <kbd>=</kbd> (or <kbd>+</kbd>) and <kbd>-</kbd> keys do that.
+By default, the <kbd>=</kbd> (or <kbd>+</kbd>) and <kbd>-</kbd> keys do that.
-6. Take a screenshot **from Minetest**.
-By default <kbd>F12</kbd> does that.
+6. Take a screenshot **from Luanti**.
+By default, <kbd>F12</kbd> does that.
-7. You can find the screenshot in `[Minetest folder]/screenshots` unless you have changed the path in the settings.
+7. You can find the screenshot in `[user data directory]/screenshots` unless you have changed the path in the settings.

-If you did not [use Minetest to adjust the screenshot aspect ratio](#using-minetest-to-adjust-screenshot-aspect-ratio), then crop the screenshot into the correct aspect ratio using a tool of your choice.
+If you did not [use Luanti to adjust the screenshot aspect ratio](#using-luanti-to-adjust-screenshot-aspect-ratio), then crop the screenshot into the correct aspect ratio using a tool of your choice.
 Put the screenshot inside your exported map's folder.
 It should be named `screenshot.png`.

 ## 14. Submission
 * Now that you have finished making your map, you can submit it to the official CTF server.
 You can learn more about submission [here](https://github.com/MT-CTF/capturetheflag/blob/master/mods/ctf/ctf_map/README.md#9-submission).